jballant/backbone-base-and-form-view/README.md

 6. ```inputId``` - String.
 The id attribute of the input element you would like to use.
 This is created automatically from the schema key if it's not provided.
 It is also used as the name.
 7. ```templateVars``` - Object.
 Custom variables you would like to pass to the underscore template function
 8. ```inputAttrs``` - Object.
 If there are other attributes on the input/form element(s) that are not set by the above, then you can specify them with this option.
+9. ```addId``` - Boolean.
+If you want to prevent the field from automatically creating an id and name for the field.
+True by default.

 #### RadioList (alias of Backbone.fields.RadioListView)
 Like the Text field, except the input is actually just a set of radio buttons.
 A RadioList field should be associated with a model attribute that expects a single value out of a fixed set of values.